|

 increases the chances for the "induced" charge

-separations.
+separations to interact.
 If the molecules are linear they have more

 surface area than if they are folded into a sphere.
 The